angelaxi/nets213Project/docs/README.md

             - worker_quality: Dictionary storing initial confusion matrix for each worker
             - iter_num: Number of iterations to perform EM algorithm or until convergence if iter_num is less than 0
             - output: Sorted list of image urls and their respective string labels
+        - <i>create_classification_model_input()</i>: Generates CSV input to train classifier with columns as bounding box image file names, bounding boxes, and labels corresponding to each bounding box
 - <b>hit_process.py</b>: contains functions to preprocess inputs for HITs and postprocess HIT outputs
     - <i>create_bounding_image_urls()</i>: Create text file with bounding box input image urls on S3 bucket
     - <i>create_bounding_hit_inputs()</i>: Create input CSVs for the bounding box HIT task